Vietnam Airlines Flight 815: Accident

 Two minutes later, Flight 815 was spotted still approaching from the east.
 The plane kept descending until it was 200 ft above the ground.
 The cockpit voice recorder (CVR) showed at that time the first officer, Hoang Van Dinh (49), asked the captain, Pham Van Tieu (59), to pull up and abort the landing, as they still did not have visual of the runway.
 The captain said he would wait a little.
 The plane descended to 100 ft, still with no visual of the runway, at which point the first officer and the flight engineer, again asked the captain to abort the landing.
 It was too late, however; four seconds later the left wing of the plane struck a palm tree.
 At that time they were not in line with the runway, having veered left across the military side of the airport.
 Striking the tree caused one engine to stop.
 The right wing skimmed across a house.
 The plane tilted to the left and hit the ground at 270 kph.

-Eyewitnesses state that flames began to spew out of the plane's tail after it struck the tree.
+Eyewitnesses state that there were flames in the aeroplane's tail after it struck the tree.
 One witness states he saw an emergency door open and could see passengers crowded at the door, but none jumped before the airplane struck the ground.
 The aircraft then slid 200 yd through several dry rice paddies before exploding at around 1:40 pm.